Back to Home

 Budget Tip

 Healthy can be cheaper!
-Swapping fatty pork for tokwa (tofu) or lentils, and loading up on affordable local vegetables from the palengke, will lower your grocery bill.
+Swap fatty pork for tokwa (tofu) or lentils; load up on affordable local vegetables from the palengke.

 ๐ŸŽฏ Your Healthy Pinoy Journey (Getting Started)

-• Switch from soy sauce to coconut aminos
+• Week 1: Switch from soy sauce to Coconut Aminos.

-• Make Sinigang from scratch using fresh sampalok
+• Week 3: Make Sinigang from fresh sampalok.

 ๐Ÿ“Š Quick Reference: Impact Chart